Miriam Goldstein, Ph.D

 Originally from the Mid-Atlantic, Dr. Goldstein is a licensed clinical psychologist in the state of Michigan and has been providing psychotherapy since 2014.
 She received her Ph.D. in clinical psychology from Eastern Michigan University in 2020, completed her predoctoral psychology internship at Cambridge Health Alliance/Harvard Medical School, and completed her postdoctoral fellowship at Arbor Psychology Group in Ann Arbor.
 She is always looking to learn more and better ways to think about, understand, and help ourselves and one another and regularly participates in supplementary educational and training programs.
 She is currently completing a two-year advanced training program through the Michigan Psychoanalytic Institute-Society, of which she is a member.

-Accepted insurance plans: BCBS, BCN, Aetna, Priority Health, Medicaid, Out-of-Network, Private Pay
+Accepted insurance plans: BCBS, BCN, Aetna, Priority Health, Medicaid, Medicare, Out-of-Network, Private Pay

 Dr. Goldstein currently has a waitlist for new clients.
 If you would like to inquire about the waitlist, please call 616-259-7207.